Blendify/blender-manual/trunk/blender_docs/manual/compositing/types/converter/combine_separate.rst

 This nodes could be use this to manipulate on each color channel independently.
 Each type is differentiate in the applied :term:`color space`.

-In compositing context each node supports the Alpha channel.
+In compositing and texture context each node supports the Alpha channel.
-In the shading context of the Blender internal render engine the RGB and HSV color spaces are available.
+In the texture context only RGB color space is available.
-The Cycles render context offers a additional pair of nodes to combine/separate a vector (XYZ).
+In the shading context of the Blender internal adds HSV and the Cycles shading context offers a additional pair of nodes to combine/separate a vector (XYZ).

 The Combine nodes could also be used to input single color values.
 For RGBA and HSVA color spaces it is recommended to use the :doc:`/compositing/types/input/rgb`.